yoisef/Users/README.md

 # Users
 -----------------------------------------------------------
 App Sceniore:-

-First screen:- purpose of it  : Takes user's name, age, job title and gender then saves those data on local db Second screen:- purpose of it : Show saved data
+First screen:- purpose of it   Takes user's name, age, job title and gender then saves those data on local db.

+Second screen:- purpose of it : Show saved data

 using :-